GeniusesOfSymfony/Fixture/README.md

 }
 ```

 If you hate store data in php array and dont want take time to create a dedicated component, it's for you.
-Store their in YAML file and fetch easly your data !
+Store their in YAML file and fetch easily your data !

 How to use
 ----------